Cognigy/Documentation/docs/en/docs/ai/billing.md

 Customers can purchase different packages of *concurrent lines* in order to connect their voice-enabled virtual agents to their telefony systems.
 Reporting capabilities are available in order to understand the *peak number of concurrent lines* that have been used on a specific day.

-If a customer is using more concurrent lines than purchased on a day, overage charges will apply for that day.
+If a customer uses more concurrent lines than the number purchased on a given day, overage charges will apply for that day.

 ## Knowledge AI